-The initial design was planned to replace Category 4 pipe of diameter with diameter pipe that feeds off of L-2000.
+The initial design was planned to replace Category 4 pipe of setting diameter with diameter pipe that feeds off of L-2000.
 The following details were included in the initial design:

-- Replacement of a 140-ft segment of diameter pipe with diameter pipe to match the diameter of the existing portion of L-1013 within the station. - Permanently remove the reducer ( downstream of the existing diameter MLV. - Remove the tapered pipe ( upstream of the existing diameter MLV and install a new diameter reducer to connect to existing L-2000 ( ). - Addition of 11 feet of incidental pipeline to replace the gap where the reducer is removed. - Install a new MLV along the 140-ft replaced segment.
+- Replacement of a 140-ft segment of and diameter pipe with and diameter pipe to match the diameter of the existing portion of L-1013 within the station. - Permanently remove the reducer (downstream of the existing diameter MLV. - Remove the tapered pipe (diameter multiple and install a new diameter multiple diameter reducer to connect to existing L-2000 (diameter multiple diameter reducer to connect to existing L-2000 (diameter multiple diameter mul - Addition of 11 feet of incidental pipeline to replace the gap where the reducer is removed. - Install a new MLV along the 140-ft replaced segment.